pepkit/looper/doc/source/advanced.rst

       data_R1: "${DATA}/{id}_S{nexseq_num}_L00*_R1_001.fastq.gz"
       data_R2: "${DATA}/{id}_S{nexseq_num}_L00*_R2_001.fastq.gz"

-To do the second option, just provide a merge table in the *metadata* section of your project config:
+To do the second option, just provide a sample subannotation in the *metadata* section of your project config:

 metadata:
-  merge_table: mergetable.csv
+  sample_subannotation: mergetable.csv

 Make sure the ``sample_name`` column of this table matches, and then include any columns you need to point to the data. ``Looper`` will automatically include all of these files as input passed to the pipelines.
 Warning: do not use both of these options simultaneously for the same sample, it will lead to multiple merges.